 5. Where is my data stored?

-The personal data that we collect from you is stored within the European Economic Area (“EEA”).
+The personal data that we collect from you is stored within the UK and the European Economic Area (“EEA”).

 6. What are my rights in relation to my personal data?

-We promise to uphold the rights provided to you as an individual under EU GDPR and the Data Protection Law.
+We promise to uphold the rights provided to you as an individual under UK General Data Protection Regulation (UK GDPR).

 You have the right to ask us not to process your personal data for marketing purposes.